pranavlathigara/awesome-iOS-Library-Curator/README.md

 # iOS_Library_Curator
 A review of each project I "Star" On Github.

 As you can tell from my profile, I "STAR" more projects than prety much anyone else.
 This document is an attempt to break down ech and every one of these!
 Feel free to contribute!
-Note: I primarily use Obj-C and this list clearly reflects that.
+Note that I primarily use Obj-C and this list clearly reflects that.
 I will make a seperate list for Swift projects

+#### Note: Please also see these other fantastic lists!
+[AwseomeUI](https://github.com/cjwirth/awesome-ios-ui) and [Awesome_iOS](https://github.com/vsouza/awesome-ios) .
+Also, this was not meant to be a copy of those lists.
+This list is an expanded version of those, with my own 2 cents on each library

 ## **iOS List**